building software we want to use, communities we want to participate in

 No selling user data

-Organizations know their customers don’t want their data sold to third parties, but they do it anyway to chase the endless growth demanded by investors, or to compensate for fundamental flaws in their business plan.
+Organizations know customers don’t want their data sold to third parties, but they do it anyway to chase endless growth demanded by investors, or to compensate for fundamental flaws in their business plan.
 We don’t sell customer data to third parties.

 Rather than chase endless growth at the expense of our customers we believe in allowing naturally paced expansion that can be supported by a fair economic model; this also means private ownership to prevent the corrupting influence that comes with being a publicly traded company.